Thanks to the colder weather and harsher conditions, figuring out what men should wear in winter is surprisingly tricky.

 Enter the ear warmers.

-Ear warmers may not look great while they’re on, but they’re a perfect way to avoid frostbite while showing off the handsome contours of your perfectly crafted taper fade.
+Ear warmers may not look great while they’re on, but they’re the best way to avoid frostbite while showing off the handsome contours of your perfectly crafted taper fade.

 You’ve Nailed Mens Winter Clothes

 Now Take the Next Step Toward Sharper Style

-But even though it may sometimes feel like an eternity, the truth is that winter is only one season—and knowing what to wear is only one small part of sharp style.
+But even though it may sometimes feel like an eternity, the truth is that winter is only one season—and knowing how to put together smart winter outfits is only one small part of sharp style.

 If I’ve said it once, I’ve said it 1,000 times (and to the annoyance of many):